yonglinma18/IS477---Course-Project/data/README.md

 # Data Sources and Storage Notes
 - This folder documents the datasets used in our IS477 course project.
-- Some of the original raw datasets exceed GitHub’s 25MB upload limit, so the full raw files are stored locally.
+- Because the original datasets exceed GitHub’s 25MB upload limit, only cleaned and analysis-ready subsets are stored in `data/processed/`.
-- Only cleaned and analysis-ready subsets are stored in `data/processed/`.
+- The full raw files are stored locally.
 - This document ensures full transparency and reproducibility of data acquisition, cleaning, and storage.

 ## USDA Food Environment Atlas (Raw Data Stored Locally)